hove-io/navitia/documentation/slate/source/includes/apis.md

 As you can find isochrone tables using `/journeys`, this service is only another representation of the same data, map oriented.

-It is also really usefull to make filters on geocoded objects to find which of them are reachable beneath a specific time.
-You just have to verify that coordinates of the geocoded object is inside the multi-polygon.
+It is also really usefull to make filters on geocoded objects in order to find which ones are reachable within specific times.
+You just have to verify that the coordinates of the geocoded object are inside the multi-polygon.

 ### Accesses